2019 Board of Directors

 The name of this organization shall be the Glebe Annex Community Association, otherwise referred to as “The Association” or “GACA”.

 The objective of The Association is to promote, foster, and protect the interests of the community.
 Activities undertaken by The Association are aimed at building a more vibrant, liveable and safer community, to strengthen relationships within our neighbourhood, and to empower residents of our neighbourhood through community involvement.

 The Association will keep the community informed about activities that may affect residents.
 It will work with representatives from other community associations and the various levels of government on areas of shared interest.

 Primary areas of focus for The Association include:

 - Community recreational activities

 3.2 Admission to membership shall be extended on payment of such annual membership dues as may be decided by the Executive.
-In the inaugural 2013 year membership fees can be made on a voluntary basis.
-Such dues shall not be less than five dollars per individual, and ten dollars per household, and shall entitle partners of more than 18 years old in the same household separate voting rights.
-Membership in the Association shall expire 31th October of each year, unless the Executive otherwise resolves.
+Such dues shall be paid by household, and shall entitle members of more than 18 years old in the same household separate voting rights.
+Membership in the Association shall expire the 31st of May each year, unless the Executive otherwise resolves.
 Membership dues, in whole or in part, are not refundable.